ragley/Ragleys-STR/README.md

 ## Management of Creation Club Content
 Skyrim comes with AE Creation Club Content by default, and the creators of STR recommend deleting this content.
 However a number of mods require Unofficial Skyrim Special Edition Patch. to function, but this also relies on CC content.
 The USSEP author has hidden downloads of past versions of the mod, but they are still availible to download through Nexus directly.
 If it is not included in the Wabbajack Install you can get the last AE, non CC dependent USSEP mod here: https://www.nexusmods.com/skyrimspecialedition/mods/266?tab=files&file_id=241103
 0. Close M02 if it is open.
 1. Go to your skyrim data folder and select all creation club content.
 (Files like ccXXXXXXXXX.esm/.esp/.bsa)
 2. Add these files to an archive and name it CCContent.zip or something like that.
 3. Delete the Creation Club content from the Data folder, leaving the archive.
 4. If you ever want to use the free AE content, simply go to MO2 and add the zip you created as a mod, then place it just below the skyrim DLC's.

+## Launching STR for the First Time
+When you first run STR you have to select the proper .EXE file.
+This is __NOT__ SKSE.
+- At the prompt, select "SkyrimSE.exe" from your base Skyrim folder.
+- If you select the wrong one follow these steps:
+  1. Select the executables setting in MO2 (Green Gears)
+  2. Select SkyrimTogetherReborn
+  3. in the arguments field add: ```-r```
+  4. Click "OK" and launch STR again.
+  5. Close the game and remove the -r argument or it will ask every time you launch the game.

 ## Smoothcam Functionality
 1. In MO2, uncheck the SmoothCam Mod